tpaschalis/tpaschalis.github.io/_posts/2021-02-04-golang-runes-comparisons.markdown

 ## Parting words
-I personally have a soft-spot for such old-school code, but I understand that possible performance gains do not usually outweighs the readability.
+I personally have a soft-spot for such old-school code, but I understand that possible performance gains do not usually outweigh the loss of readability.

-This example might be a little simplistic, and in the general case there are a lot of pitfalls in the general case of working with UTF-8 strings.
+This example might be a little simplistic, and in general there are a lot of pitfalls when working with UTF-8 strings.

-In any case, what I'd like to underline is when you're trying to squeeze some more performance out of some critical path, don't hesitate to use the language's lower level primitives.
+In any case, what I'd like to underline is, when you're trying to squeeze some more performance out of some critical path, don't hesitate to use the language's lower level primitives.

 Until next time, bye!